|

 The Lie about Cannabis

 Going back to the dawn of civilization, we find a first coherent tale that will give us a clear indication of the cause for and the ways of disinformation about the use of spirit-enhancing substances.
-The terms used in those days, some 40000 years ago, referred to what were considered the results of these substances for the consumer’s health: food and water of life, plant of rejuvenation and fruit of knowledge of good and evil, among others.
+The terms used in those days, some 40000 years ago, referred to what were considered the results of these substances for the consumer’s physical and spiritual health: food and water of life, plant of rejuvenation and fruit of knowledge of good and evil, among others.
 Even if the actual name of the plant was never explicitly mentioned, cannabis is the natural candidate since it had been the spirit-enhancing plant par excellence all over the ancient world.
 It is safe to presume that whenever the ancients mentioned a divine substance, they probably referred to the cannabis plant.
 If it were not cannabis, we know from the myths in which there is talk about them that it was a similar natural product that would efface the mind, open the gates of the heaven beyond, and infuse the brain with knowledge from the heart.

 The story in question recounts how Adapa, the servant of Enki, the god of commerce, was deceived by his master about the effects of the life-giving substance.
 As a result, Adapa refused the food and water of life offered by Anu, the god of heaven, and was sent away by him from heaven’s gates, back to his netherworld.
-The ending of the story is lost, but looking around our world, we can but observe that the commerce god’s deceptive message has stuck ever since.
+The ending of the story is lost, but looking around our world, we can but observe that the commerce god’s deceptive message has stuck.
 His loyal servants are thriving in a plastic replica of the brilliant natural world experienced once marihuana has removed one's mental blinkers.

 The fact that throughout history the people have been told lies about cannabis is pointedly illustrated by a complaint from the US National Academies of Science, Engineering and Medicine, venting in diplomatic terms the frustration of the academic community about the barriers put in the way of unbiased cannabis research.
 Might it be that the god of commerce, though always desiring to while a bit longer in bed, is finally letting go of his fake version about the dangers of the plant?

 Even so, in the mean time millions upon millions of young people are still being persecuted and prosecuted for their use of this life-giving plant and are being denied the proper information society should be giving them about its use.
 As a result, a huge part of the world’s population enters adult life with existential problems, starting with their distrust of the voices of their academic, media, medical, political, and even parental authorities.
+Shame on Uncle Sam!

 Civilization has gone astray, the Lying Dragon still must be smashed